 Prepared by Leigh Auton

-It is with pleasure that I present my third Annual Report for the Papakura Kootuitui Trust.
+It is with pleasure that I present my fourth Annual Report for Kootuitui ki Papakura.

 I would characterise the 2018-2019 financial year as being one of consolidation and enterprise.
 Using a sporting analogy, it may also be described as a game of two halves, as we moved from the almost full financial and organisational support of the Middlemore Foundation in the calendar year 2018, to almost complete independence in 2019.
 As I have articulated in other forums, our ‘training wheels’ have been removed following the completion of the three-year support of the Foundation to a fully stand-alone operation that we now have in 2019.

 I want to fully acknowledge the enormous support of the Middlemore Foundation has previously given the Trust, both financially, organisationally and in many other ways.
 It was the Foundation that first initiated, together with the Manaiakalani Education Trust, the three strands concept of homes, health and education.
 The Foundation continues to work alongside us today.